-US was tracking Chinese spy balloon for week before it entered airspace – live
+Balloon may have mistakenly drifted to US as China calls for ‘countermeasures’ – live

-Spy balloon – live: US was tracking Chinese balloon for almost a week before it entered American airspace
+Spy balloon – live: Aircraft may have drifted into US mainland by mistake as China threatens ‘countermeasures’

-Officials exploring the possibility China did not intend for the spy balloon to enter North American airspace
+Officials exploring possibility China did not intend for surveillance craft to enter American heartland

 US shoots down four ‘flying objects’: What we know so far